 A Tiered Group Structure

 Regulatory issues play a prominent role in shaping industry trends.
-Legislation has been passed in the United States that calls for increased automobile fuel efficiency standards within a few years, for instance.
+For instance, in recent years, legislation has been passed in the United States that calls for increased automobile fuel efficiency standards.
 That will keep a lid on gasoline demand.
 Climate change legislation could also be a game-changer for refiners and result in a shakeout of industry capacity.